 This month, we are highlighting and celebrating Indigenous stories through our June library display, which will be up for National Indigenous History Month.
-We have also included resources below on Indigenous comics, including a list of Indigenous-owned comics publishers as well as other Canadian publishers that focus on publishing Indigenous creators’ work.
+We have also included resources below on Indigenous comics, including resources spotlighting Indigenous Creators, Indigenous-owned comics publishers as well as other Canadian publishers that focus on publishing Indigenous creators’ work.

-Please let us know if there are any comics resources you would recommend we add to this list, and visit us to read these awesome comics!
+Please let us know if there are any comics resources you would recommend we add to this list, and visit us to read great comics by Indigenous creators!

 This month also saw the release of the final report of the National Inquiry into Missing and Murdered Indigenous Women and Girls and Calls for Justice.
 If you haven’t had the chance, you can read the final report here, which was launched by the Government of Canada in September 2016.
 The report exposes the impacts of colonization, racism, and sexism on Indigenous communities.
 The goal of the report is to offer effective recommendations that will enhance and ensure the safety of Indigenous women, girls, and 2SLGBTQQIA individuals.

 To search for Indigenous creators who have lived and worked in Canada, visit our Canadian Cartoonists Database and type keyword “Indigenous” in the search bar.
 You can also narrow the search by adding more keywords separated by a comma like “Indigenous, women, Alberta”.